mozesjacobs/StyleTransferGallery/README.md

 Style transfer gallery for League of Legends (LoL) and hand-picked images.

 # Summary
-We use a pre-trained convolutional neural network to perform neural style transfer, which effectively extracts the style of one image and implants it on another, on splash art images from the popular video game "League of Legends".
+We used a pre-trained convolutional neural network to perform neural style transfer, which extracts the style of one image and the content of another and combines them into a new image, on splash art images from the popular video game "League of Legends".
 We scraped ~1,300 images of champions and skins from the game along with a few handpicked images for our dataset.
-We apply the neural style transfer in a variety of ways, including using League of legends images as the content and the handpicked typical nerual style transfer images as the style as well as League of Legegnds images for both the style and content images.
-We also explore modifying the weight of the content and style loss functions impacts the output, the evolution of the output as the optimization progresses, and using a different image as the base for the output.
+We applied the neural style transfer in a variety of ways, including using League of legends images as the content and the handpicked typical nerual style transfer images as the style as well as League of Legegnds images for both the style and content.
+We also explored modifying the weight of the content and style loss functions impacts the output, the evolution of the output as the optimization progresses, and using a different image as the base for the output.